Fortified Sector of the Crusnes: Command

 The Crusnes sector was under the overall command of the French 3rd Army, headquartered at Fort Jeanne d'Arc at Metz, under the command of General Charles Condé, which was in turn part of Army Group 2 under General André-Gaston Prételat.
-The 42nd CAF was commanded by General Sivot, then General Renondeau from 27 May 1940.
+The 42nd CAF was commanded by General de division Désiré Sivot from August 21, 1939, then General Gaston Renondeau from 27 May 1940.
 As the SF Crusnes, it was commanded by Colonel Miserey from 15 September 1939.
 The command post was at Briey.
 The interval troops, the army formations that were to provide the mobile defense for the sector, to support and be supported by the fixed defenses, were under the command of the 24th Corps (24e Corps d'Armee), General Fougère, commander.
 The 24th Corps was in turn made up of the 20th, 51st and 58th Infantry Divisions.
 Artillery support for the sector was provided by the 152nd Position Artillery Regiment (Régiment d'Artillerie de Position (RAP)), which controlled both fixed and mobile artillery, commanded by Lt.
 Colonel Jacob.
-The 20th ID was made up of Class A reservists, while the 51st and 58th IDs were Class B reserve formations, not considered suitable for significant combat.
+The 20th Infantry Division was made up of Class A reservists, while the 51st and 58th IDs were Class B reserve formations, not considered suitable for significant combat.